Salz

 2005: Rheinfelden becomes an official wellness destination.

-The Swiss Tourism Association names Rheinfelden as one of the new destinations with this label.
+Rheinfelden is one of nine destinations to be awarded this label by the Swiss Tourism Federation.
 This illustrious circle also includes Leukerbad, Bad Zurzach, Scuol and Bad Ragaz.

 More information Wellness Destination